Delaware Data Removal Guide (2026)

 Ready to remove

-Opt out of 200+ brokers for $2
+Opt out of 500+ brokers for $7

 OfflistMe drafts a legally compliant deletion email citing DPDPA for every broker.
 You send from your own inbox.
 No account, no ID upload.

-Start for $2 \u2192If a broker ignores your request
+Start for $7 →What if a broker ignores your request?

-If a broker does not respond within 45 days, file a complaint with the Delaware Department of Justice — Consumer Protection.
+If a broker does not respond within 45 days, file a complaint with the Delaware Department of Justice.
+Consumer Protection.
 The enforcement authority can assess civil penalties and compel compliance.

-File a complaint with Delaware Department of Justice — Consumer Protection \u2197FAQ: Delaware data removal
+File a complaint with Delaware Department of Justice.
+Consumer Protection ↗FAQ: Delaware data removal

 Why does Delaware state law matter if I don't live in Delaware?+